Ready to learn the European flags? Each nation has a flag that reflects a unique history, culture, and identity.

 - Italy (Green-White-Red): Their popular tomatoes are often picked when green and are red when fully ripe.

-- Ireland (Green-White-Orange): Green represents the lush Irish landscape.
+- Ireland (Green-White-Orange): Green represents the lush Irish landscape, orange for the Protestant minority, and white for peace between the two.

 Learn by grouping regions